simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``network/TCP-gamma`` **Default:** 4194304

-The analytical models need to know the maximal TCP window size to take the TCP congestion mechanism into account.
+The analytical models need to know the maximal TCP window size to take the TCP congestion mechanism into account (see :ref:`this page <understanding_cm02>` for details).
 On Linux, this value can be retrieved using the following commands.
 Both give a set of values, and you should use the last one, which is the maximal size.

 .. code-block:: console

    $ cat /proc/sys/net/ipv4/tcp_rmem # gives the sender window
    $ cat /proc/sys/net/ipv4/tcp_wmem # gives the receiver window

+If you want to disable the TCP windowing mechanism, set this parameter to 0.

 .. _cfg=network/bandwidth-factor:
 .. _cfg=network/latency-factor: